gvwilson/sensibleadventures/coriandel/coriandel.md

 He hesitated a moment, trying to see the trap, but took them.
 "Thank you."

 I raised my palms to him.
-"No, thank you."
+"Not at all.
+Thank *you*."
 He returned my smile a trifle uncertainly.

-I sighed as he walked away.
-I could have had my Master of Thieves' shadows follow him, but to what end?
+I could have had my Master of Thieves' shadows find out who he was, but to what end?
 I didn't need to know how his story turned out, any more than he needed to know mine.
-My city had reminded me who and why I was, as it always did.
+My city had reminded me who I was and why I still wore the collar.
 It was time to go back to work.

 I found myself whistling on my way back down the nameless steps.
 Perhaps I would have them repaired myself.
 The treasury could afford it.
 And if that dry